Frazer Blake-Tracy: Non-League career

-Blake-Tracy made 46 appearances for Dereham Town in the 2015–16 season before moving to then Ryman Premier side Lowestoft Town on 4 July 2016.
+Blake-Tracy made 46 league appearances for Dereham Town in the 2015–16 season before moving to then Ryman Premier side Lowestoft Town on 4 July 2016.

 Blake-Tracy signed for King's Lynn Town in the summer of 2017.
 He went on to make 98 appearances in all competitions, scoring 2 goals.

 Peterborough United

 On 1 July 2019, EFL League One side Peterborough United signed Blake-Tracy on a 2-year deal.
 The left-back made his debut away to Oxford United on 10 August, replacing Dan Butler at half time.
 On 11 May 2021 it was announced that he would leave the club at the end of his contract.

 Burton Albion

 On 18 June 2021 it was announced that he would sign for Burton Albion following the expiry of his Peterborough contract on 1 July.

 Swindon Town

 In August 2022 he moved on loan to Swindon Town.
 The transfer was made permanent in January 2023.
+He was released by the club at the end of the 2023–24 season.